senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **exportCsvEntityReport**

     - Initiates an export report of entity data in CSV format.
-        - Used in conjunction with fetchNext and closeEntityReport.
+        - Used in conjunction with fetchNext() and closeEntityReport().
-        - The first fetchNext call, after calling this method, returns the CSV header.
+        - The first fetchNext() call, after calling this method, returns the CSV header.
-        - Subsequent fetchNext calls return exported entity data in CSV format.
+        - Subsequent fetchNext() calls return exported entity data in CSV format.
         - Use with large repositories is not advised.

 1. **exportJsonEntityReport**

     - Initiates an export report of entity data in JSON Lines format.
-        - Used in conjunction with fetchNext and closeEntityReport.
+        - Used in conjunction with fetchNext() and closeEntityReport().
-        - Each fetchNext call returns exported entity data as a JSON object.
+        - Each fetchNext() call returns exported entity data as a JSON object.
         - Use with large repositories is not advised.

 1. **fetchNext**

     - Fetches the next line of entity data from an open export report.
-        - Used in conjunction with ExportJsonEntityReport, ExportCsvEntityReport, and closeEntityReport.
+        - Used in conjunction with ExportJsonEntityReport(), ExportCsvEntityReport(), and closeEntityReport().
-        - If the export handle was obtained from ExportCsvEntityReport, this returns the CSV header on the first call and exported entity data in CSV format on subsequent calls.
+        - If the export handle was obtained from ExportCsvEntityReport(), this returns the CSV header on the first call and exported entity data in CSV format on subsequent calls.
-        - If the export handle was obtained from ExportJsonEntityReport, this returns exported entity data as a JSON object.
+        - If the export handle was obtained from ExportJsonEntityReport(), this returns exported entity data as a JSON object.
-        - When "null" is returned, the export report is complete and the caller should invoke closeExportReport to free resources.
+        - When "null" is returned, the export report is complete and the caller should invoke closeExportReport() to free resources.

 1. **findInterestingEntitiesByEntityId**